Laxey Towing Company: MV Karina

+Solway Harvester

 Following the subsequent raising of the Scottish scallop dredger the Solway Harvester, the vessel lay tied up at Douglas Harbour during a protracted and laborious legal wrangle.
 Finally in November 2013 work began on scrapping the vessel, with the work undertaken by the Laxey Towing Company.
 A somewhat fraught operation followed, however work was completed in January 2014, 14 years after the vessel foundered.